jordane95/dual-cross-encoder/README.md

 ## Acknowledgement

 The code is mainly based on the [Tevatron](https://github.com/texttron/tevatron) toolkit.
 We also used some code and data from [docTTTTTquery](https://github.com/castorini/docTTTTTquery), [beir](https://github.com/beir-cellar/beir) and [transformers](https://github.com/huggingface/transformers).
-Thanks for the great work!